cunningham-lab/neurocaas/docs/source/develop/clidevguide.rst

 - :code:`$path\_to\_config\_file`: {group\_name}/configs/name\_of\_config\_file`

 These will be automatically filled in by NeuroCAAS when users request jobs, but can be manually filled in for certain test cases.
-For more info see the section, "Testing a machine image."
+For more info see the sections "Testing your script (locally)" and "Testing a machine image".

 The fifth parameter, :code:`$path\_to\_analysis\_script`, is a analysis-specific bash script, that will be run inside the :code:`run\_main.sh` script.
 It will call all of the analysis source code
 , transfer data in to the instance, etc. This will be the subject of the next subsection, Analysis script.